stephlovesfries/Q1-Decade-Counter/README.md

 # Q1-Decade-Counter
 ## Module
 To make a Verilog Decade Counter module, I mainly utilized the if else function.
 When rst = 1, the counter resets to 0.
-When rst = 0, the counter counts up until it reaches "10," after which it repeats.
+When rst = 0, the counter counts the clock (posedge) until it reaches "9," after which it repeats.
 ![photo1710205894](https://github.com/stephlovesfries/Q1-Decade-Counter/assets/115708694/89a8fe68-8f10-4e5f-bd5a-1a4a4754628b)
 ![photo1710205894 (1)](https://github.com/stephlovesfries/Q1-Decade-Counter/assets/115708694/abfe544c-8327-4df0-a710-7066daa29caf)
 ## Testbench & Simulation